humanman/sample--thanks/mezzetech/README.md

 Feel free to experiment with decorators.
 They are more or less annotations to help _AssemblyScript_ properly compile and run your code.

-Switch to the `refactoring/solution` branch, and take a few minutes to review the code.
+Switch to the `main` branch, and take a few minutes to review the code.

 It should be complete with all necessary contract methods nicely put together in easy-to-read classes.
 Your constants have been moved to `utils.ts`.
 Your helper classes have been moved to `model.ts`, and other helper methods have been converted to private class methods.
 Pretty nifty, huh?

-If you want to refactor what we've done so far yourself then go nuts!
-You can work in the branch, `functions/solution`, which looks like spaghetti, but will run.
-Or you can start with `refactoring/empty` if you want to start with something cleaner.
+Feel free to create a branch and refactor on your own.
+There are loads of contracts out there that would benefit from refactoring.
+See what you can do.

 Our contracts are singleton and ready to mingleton!